 I love the fact that I can literally throw all the ingredients in the slow cooker, walk away and a few hours later, dinner is ready!

-Mix a tablespoon of cornflour and a tablespoon of cold water together until smooth, then pour into the slow cooker, stirring.
-This will thicken the sauce slightly.
+If, by the end of cooking time, the sauce is still a little thin for you, mix one more tablespoon of cornflour and a tablespoon of cold water together until smooth, then pour into the slow cooker, stirring.
+This will thicken the sauce further.

-Leaving the lid off the slow cooker for the last hour of cooking time will also thicken the sauce up.
+Leaving the lid off the slow cooker for the last hour of cooking time will also thicken the sauce.

 It’s not exactly traditional, also pretty fond of pilling this curry and the delicious sauce over a baked potato!